-The largest UN gathering focused on achieving gender equality and women’s human rights concluded today with strong and concrete commitments that address the realities of women and girls in rural areas.
+The Commission on the Status of Women, the largest UN gathering focused on achieving gender equality and women’s human rights, concluded today with strong and concrete commitments that address the realities of women and girls in rural areas.

 “This victory for millions of women and girls comes following hard-fought negotiations that brought progress on many fronts,” said Shannon Kowalski, advocacy and policy director at IWHC.
 “At a time when the world is coming to grips with the entrenched discrimination, violence, and restrictions faced by women, this outcome makes clear that governments are starting to heed the call for justice.”